Women in the Coffee Industry: Cozying up to Quality and Leadership

 According to the SCAA white paper, if granted the same access to land, financing, and technology as men, women could increase their agricultural output by 20% to 30%.
 Imagine what this could do for the whole of the coffee industry—and the world at large.

-Note: The second blog in this three-part series will focus on gender-gap solutions created by including more women in coffee farm management and ownership.
+Note: The second blog in this two-part series will focus on gender-gap solutions created by including more women in coffee farm management and ownership.

 Do you have opinions or questions about gender equality in the coffee industry?
 Please write them in the Comments section below.